-BorderLinks charges $180 per person per day.
+Our standard rate is $180 per person per day.
 This includes all programming, interpretation, lodging, meals, and transportation (excluding airfare to and from Tucson).
-We require a $500 deposit from groups and $100 deposit from individuals at the time of booking, to reserve your space.
-This will be credited to your total fee at the time of the final invoice.
+We require a $500 deposit from groups and a $100 deposit from individuals at the time of booking, to reserve your space.
+BorderLinks offers special rates for different types of delegations, to inquire about pricing please email us.

 Is financial aid available for your programs?

 BorderLinks is glad to provide reduced rates or work trade to people who cannot afford our regular price.
-(We encourage participants to pay the full price whenever possible to help make reduced rates possible!)
+(We encourage participants to pay the full price whenever possible to help make reduced rates possible!).
 Work trade may include gardening work or office help.
-We are less likely to offer reduced rates during our busy season (much of January and February, and all of March), but you are welcome to inquire.
-Please email email@example.com to discuss these options.
+We are less likely to offer reduced rates during our busy season (much of January, February, and all of March), but you are welcome to inquire.
+Please email us to discuss these options.

 How do I schedule a delegation for my group? for myself?